Why God’s People Should Refrain from Going to Restaurants

 With this in mind, consider the “stranger” spoken of in the days of Moses and those who work in restaurants today.
 The similarities between them are truly striking.
 Both are ignorant of God’s law and His plan for mankind.
 Both, because of that ignorance, will break God’s law, including His Sabbath, unless prevented from doing so by someone who knows better.
 Additionally, both the “stranger” of the 15th century B.C. and the 21st century restaurant worker are bound to comply with directions given to them by their masters – those who exercise authority over them.
 This being the case, should God’s people ever order the “stranger” to work on their behalf on God’s Sabbath?
 The fourth commandment says NO!
 The “stranger” should never be compelled to work on behalf of the “believer.”
 God forbids it.
 Furthermore, the day will come when that stranger will know why God gave such a command – and will deeply appreciate what God’s people did on his or her behalf.
 In reality, this obedience on the part of God’s people demonstrates a profound respect for both God’s law as well as the “stranger” who does not yet understand it.

 There is another term included in the fourth commandment that is very interesting.
-The expression “within thy gates” has been at the center of some discussion among many people in God’s church.
+The expression “within thy gates” has been at the center of some discussion among many people in God’s Church.
 Actually, this term can have several meanings.
-For example, it can mean “inside your house,” “ on your property,” or even “within the city walls.”
+For example, it can mean “inside your house,” “on your property,” or even “within the city walls.”
 The implied meaning of this verse takes the principle even further.
-In essence, it is saying that God’s people are not to compel anyone under their authority to work on the Sabbath.
+In essence, it is saying that God’s people are not to compel anyone under their sphere of influence to work on the Sabbath.
 Therefore, if you have the power to prevent someone from laboring on your behalf on God’s Sabbath, you must exercise that power.
-In other words, if you can prevent someone from working on your behalf, you need to do so.

 Another Technicality